 Belki de daha önce bahsettiğim fikir, sistematik bireysel karakterini indeksleme (ve onların yakınlık sırasına-bilge arama kriterlerine dayalı arama sonuçlarını rütbeli) biraz diğer bazı kurallar daha sonra birlikte ardışık kana karakterleri tutarak örneğin, değişmiş ve olabilir ... ve kusurlu ama pratik yeterince arama motoru üretmek.

 Bu kadar önemsiz olduğu belirtildiği gibi ... böyle değil ise hayal kırıklığına olmayın, ve bir duraklama alarak ve bir kitap veya iki okuyarak, uzun vadede size zaman ve paradan tasarruf edebilir.
-"Teori" ve en iyi uygulamaların daha denemek ve öğrenmek için başka bir nedeni, bir anda word breaking but soon, the search engine may also benefit from stemming-awareness odaklanmış gibi görünüyor olduğunu; gerçekten bu iki konu dilsel, en azından, ilgili,, ve tandem işlenen yararlanabilir.
+"Teori" ve en iyi uygulamaların daha denemek ve öğrenmek için başka bir nedeni, bir anda word breaking but soon, the search engine may also benefit from stemming-awareness strong> odaklanmış gibi görünüyor olduğunu; gerçekten bu iki konu dilsel, en azından, ilgili,, ve tandem işlenen yararlanabilir.

 Bu üzücü ama layık çaba iyi şanslar.